AlexVPopov/exercism-ruby/README.md

 - `Object#to_enum` - Creates a new Enumerator which will enumerate by calling method on obj, passing args    if any.
 What was yielded by method becomes values of enumerator.
 - `Kernel#__method__` - Returns the name at the definition of the current method as a Symbol.
 If called      outside of a method, it returns nil.

+## acronym

+- `String#scan` may be used as a way to split a string according to a particular pattern.